Learn to Identify the Power Behind Rejection and See It as a Strength

 Feeling defeated and disheartened, you walk away, unaware that a superior machine awaits you just a little further down.
 This new machine is more advanced and will gladly accepts your dollar bill, eliminating the need for any bending or twisting on your part.
 Not only does it eagerly take your money, but it also offers you a wider range of options.
 In contrast, if the initial machine had accepted your money, you would have ended up with a dull drink, leaving you unsatisfied.

-No matter how you slice it, rejection really sucks, although it’s a necessary part of life.
+No matter how you put it, rejection really sucks, although it’s a necessary part of life.
 Ugh, can you believe that nonsense?
 But hold on, hear me out!

 Typically, we tend to view rejection in a negative light, but is it really all that bad?
 Initially, it’s a catalyst for pushing us out of our comfort zones and into uncharted territory.
 Also, it may feel like the end of the world, but it’s quite the opposite.
 It presents an opportunity for you to reinvent yourself and embark on a fresh new chapter of your life.